 Yes, this is permitted as long as the Member complies with conditions set forth under Section 4.1.
-(Conferences organised by third parties).
+(Financial support to Third-Party Events).

-5. HOSPITALITY
+5. Hospitality

-5.1 In connection with Meetings or Conferences.
-Members may pay for reasonable hospitality in the form of meals, drinks, receptions and entertainment (e.g. a music, sports or theatre event) in connection with the program of a meeting or conference.
-However, any such hospitality should be in accordance with local law, subordinate in both time and focus to the purpose of the meeting or conference.
+5.1 In connection with Meetings or Third-Party Events.
+Members may pay for resonable hospitality in the form of meals, drinks, and receptions in connection with the program of a meeting or a Third-Party Event.
+However, any such hospitality should be in accordance with local law and subordinate in both time and focus to the purpose of the meeting or the Third-Party Event.